 Another important feature of the microwave response of HTSC crystals is the linear variation with temperature of the surface resistance $R_s(T)$ in the ab-plane at low temperatures.
-At frequencies about 10 GHz and below, the T-dependence of $R_s(T)$ in BSCCO, TBCO, and TBCCO single crystals is linear over the range 0 < $T \leq T_c/2$ [19, 21-23].
-For YBCO crystals, $\Delta R_s(T) \propto T$ for $T \leq T_c/3$ and $R_s(T)$ displays a broad peak with a valley at higher temperatures [4-14, 57-61].
-This peak can be understood as a competition between an increase in the quasiparticle lifetime and a decrease in the quasiparticle density as the temperature is lowered.
-The sufficiently slow decrease in the quasiparticle density is indicative of a highly anisotropic or unconventional order parameter, resulting in a very small or vanishing energy gap, while the increase in the quasiparticle lifetime is attributed to the presence of inelastic scattering, which can be due (i) to the exchange of antiferromagnetic spin fluctuations [62], which would naturally lead to the d-wave pairing, or (ii) to a strong electron-phonon interaction [63-65] within the anisotropic s-wave pairing model [66, 67].
-Moreover, there have been suggestions of unconventional states for describing the charge carriers in the $CuO_2$ planes like the marginal Fermi liquid [68, 69] and the Luttinger liquid [70, 71].
+At frequencies about 10 GHz and below, the T-dependence of $R_s(T)$ in BSCCO, TBCO, and TBCCO single crystals is linear over the range $0 < T \lesssim T_c/2$ [19, 21-23].
+For YBCO crystals, $\Delta R_s(T) \propto T$ for $T \leq T_c/3$ and $R_s(T)$ displays a broad peak and a valley at higher temperatures [4- 14,57-61].
+This peak can be understood in terms of a competition between an increase in the quasiparticle lifetime and a decrease in the quasiparticle density as the temperature is lowered.
+The sufficiently slow decrease in the quasiparticle density is indicative of a highly anisotropic or unconventional order parameter, resulting in a very small or vanishing energy gap, while the increase in the quasiparticle lifetime is attributed to the presence of inelastic scattering, which can be (i) due to the exchange of antiferromagnetic spin fluctuations [62], which would naturally lead to the dwave pairing, or (ii) due to a strong electron-phonon interaction [63-65] within the anisotropic s-wave pairing model [66, 67].
+Moreover, there have been suggestions of unconventional states for describing the charge carriers in the CuO_2 planes like the marginal Fermi liquid [68, 69] and the Luttinger liquid [70, 71].
 However, to fit the data of YBCO, the inelastic scattering rate must decrease with temperature much faster than predicted by any of these microscopic models.
 Further, the d-wave model with point scatterers does predict a finite low-temperature and low-frequency limit, which is independent of the concentration and the strength of the scattering centers [72].
-Therefore, the latter model does not explain the very different values of the observed residual surface resistance $R{\text{res}} \equiv R_s \ (T \longrightarrow 0)$ on different samples.
-Furthermore, the value of this universal surface resistance is much lower than the $R{\rm res}$ values obtained from experiments.
+Therefore, the latter model does not explain very different values of the observed residual surface resistance $R{res} \equiv R_s(T \to 0)$ on different samples.
+Furthermore, the value of this universal surface resistance is much lower than the R{res} values obtained from experiments.
 There is no microscopic theory explaining the linear temperature dependence of $\Delta R_s(T)$ up to $T_c/2$ in crystals with a nonorthorhombic structure and the shoulder of $R_s(T)$ observed on YBCO [9, 11] for T > 40 K.